tsusanka/telegram-extractor/README.md

 `python message-extractor.py <path>`

-- `<path>` path to the byte file you need to extract manually from Telegram's sqlite database
+- `<path>` path to the byte file you need to extract manually from the Telegram's sqlite database

 ### Example

 `python message-extractor.py examples/regular-message-1.dat`

+## Encrypted Chat headers extractor

+Extracts info from the bytes stored in enc_chats.data sqlite column of Telegram which contains the secret chat's main auth_key secret and other.

+### Usage

+`python encrypted-chat-extractor.py <path>`

+- `<path>` path to the byte file you need to extract manually from the Telegram's sqlite database

+### Example

+`python encrypted-chat-extractor.py examples/encrypted-chat-info.dat`

 ## License